TiagoMJFlores/tiagomjflores.github.io/_posts/2018-09-16-chooseiOS Architecture3.md

 -> View/View Controller -> Presenter -> Interactor -> Presenter -> View/View Controller

-The limitation/restriction of flow always following strictly the same predefined sequence and direction using the architecture layers is a good point in favour of VIPER and VIP.
+The limitation/restriction of the flow always following strictly the same predefined sequence and direction using the architecture layers is a good point in favour of VIPER and VIP.
 This prevents each developer in the team from following a different flow sequence and direction between layers.

 According to my limited experience, the main difference between VIPER and VIP is that in the VIPER the Presenter has a central role and in the VIP the flow sequence between layers is more linear.